|18139-797||Honours in Computer Science|

-Stream Computer Science This stream consists of 6 modules of 16 credits each, as well as a compulsory programming project of 32 credits.
-At most two modules may be taken from related departments with the permission of the Department of Mathematical Sciences (Division Computer Science).
+Stream Computer Science.
+This stream consists of 6 modules of 16 credits each, as well as a compulsory programming project of 32 credits.
+At most two modules may be taken from related departments with the permission of the Computer Science.
 Not all modules are necessarily offered each year.
-Stream Data Science This stream consists of 5–8 compulsory modules which includes a compulsory programming project.
+Stream Data Science.
+This stream consists of 5–8 compulsory modules which includes a compulsory programming project.
 The remaining credits to reach the required credit total are modules in Computer Science or selected modules in Mathematical Statistics.
 Not all modules are necessarily offered each year.

 First Semester Modules

 This course resumes the study of algorithms and data structures where it left off in RW214.
 We discuss various algorithmic paradigms (such as divide-and-conquer, greedy algorithms, dynamic programming, and randomized algorithms), algorithmic applications (such as graphs, heaps, and trees), and the basics of the theory of computation.

 |64955-713||Theoretical CS - Advanced Automata||(Lynette van Zijl)||(1st Semester)|

 "This course is an advanced course in automata theory.
 It covers diverse topics, such as combinatorics on words, cellular automata, descriptional complexity, and advanced automata such as 2-way, Mealy, and Moore machines.
 Note that CS345 is a prerequisite for this course."

 |64971-716||Advanced Topics I - Computing and Society||(William (Bill) Tucker)||(1st Semester)|